-Skywalker is one of the most popular trampoline brand around.
+Skywalker is one of the most popular trampoline brands around.
 Owners rave about how safe and durable these trampolines are.

-But is it the right one for you?
+But how does it compare to other brands?
+Is it the best trampoline for you?
 And if so – which size and shape should you get?

 - What should you look for in a trampoline?